-Senapati is one of the nine districts an in the state of Manipur and one of best destinations to visit if you are a nature lover.
+Senapati is one of the nine districts in the state of Manipur and one of best destinations to visit if you are a nature lover.
 It is also name of the town which serves as the district headquarter.
-Like most other places in the North East this district and the town have preserved natural beauty at its best.
+Like most other places in the northeast, this district and the town have preserved natural beauty at its best.
 Visitors are treated with a glimpse of the hilly landscapes, serpentine streams, pristine rivers, deep gorges and rugged mountains during their visit to this place in Manipur.
 If you are looking for some adventure during your visit to Manipur this district is meant to offer you the best.

-There are many places in and around the town of Senapati and elsewhere in the district for the tourists to visit and these include Maram Khullen, Yangkhullen, Mao, Liyai, Makhel, Purul, Kaubru Mountain and Houdu Koide Biisho among others.
+There are many places in and around the town of Senapati and elsewhere in the district for the tourists to visit and these include Maram Khullen, Yangkhullen, Mao, Liyai, Makhel, Purul, Kaubru Mountain and Houdu Koide Biisho amongst others.
 Every year thousands of tourists from the country and different parts of the world come to this place and are left amazed by the variety of tourist spots that this place has on offer.

-Flora and Fauna in Senapati
+Flora And Fauna In Senapati

-The People of Senapati
+The People Of Senapati

-History of Senapati
+History Of Senapati

-Located on the northern part of the state of Manipur it is bordered by Ukhrul district in the east and Tamenglong district on the west.
+Located on the northern part of the state of Manipur, it is bordered by Ukhrul district in the east and Tamenglong district on the west.
 To its north lies the Phek district of Nagaland and on the south is the Imphal West district.
-The district came into being in the year 1969 and was known as the Manipur North District.
-In the past, it was a part of the Kingdom of Manipur which was one of the longest surviving kingdoms in India.
+The district came into being in the year 1969 and was known as the Manipur North district.
+In the past, it was a part of the Kingdom of Manipur, which was one of the longest surviving kingdoms in India.
 Most of the culture and traditions of the people evolved during this time.

-This place was named after Senapati Tikendrajit Singh who belonged to the Royal Family of Manipur.
-Legend has it that it was in this place that Senapati Tikendrajit Singh welcomed British Political Agent Major General Sir James Johnstone when they stepped into Manipur.
+This place was named after Senapati Tikendrajit Singh, who belonged to the royal family of Manipur.
+Legend has it that it was in this place that Senapati Tikendrajit Singh welcomed British political agent, Major General Sir James Johnstone, when they stepped into Manipur.
 The young prince later fought bravely against the British when they tried taking over the rule of Manipur in 1891.
 After taking over power the brave prince was sentenced to death.
-Thus began a new chapter in the history of the district as it became an important place for the British in their bid to consolidate their empire in the far east of the sub-continent.
+Thus, began a new chapter in the history of the district as it became an important place for the British in their bid to consolidate their empire in the far east of the subcontinent.

-How to reach Senapati
+How To Reach Senapati